The Next Pope

 The role of pope has evolved greatly in 2,000 years.
 At one time, the pope crowned emperors and carried military power.
 Today, the pope's secular power and duties are diminished, but the position still carries great spiritual influence as the leader of the world's largest religious sect.

-For more information on the Papacy, the Catholic Church and related topics, check out the links on the next page.
+For more information on the papacy, the Catholic Church and related topics, check out the links below.